arcus/education_modules/docker_101/docker_101.md

 A good second-best option is to use images published and maintained by recognized communities --- see our list below.
 There's a good chance you'll find an existing image already built with all of the software and dependencies you need for your analysis workflow.

-Either way, it's important to carefully evaluate any docker container you're thinking of using, and never use a container if you don't have access to its Dockerfile.
+Either way, it's important to carefully evaluate any Docker container you're thinking of using, and never use a container if you don't have access to its Dockerfile.

 </div>